THE SCOTTSDALE PROVIDENCE TEAM

-Dan’s vision for Scottsdale Providence is a result of over 15 years of experience in behavioral health and substance abuse treatment as well as 21 years of personal recovery.
+Dan’s vision for Scottsdale Providence is a result of over 17 years of experience in behavioral health and substance abuse treatment as well as 26 years of personal recovery.
+He believes strongly in facilitating a client’s innate resilience and the therapeutic power of hope, purpose and community.
 His clinical philosophy blends Cognitive Behavioral Therapy (CBT), Motivational Interviewing, Dialectical Behavior Therapy (DBT), Narrative Therapy, Solution-Focused Therapy (SFT) and 12-Step Facilitation with a Trauma-Informed approach.
 He has additional certifications in Moral Reconation Therapy (MRT) and Domestic Violence Intervention.
 He is a Licensed Clinical Social Worker with a Bachelor of Science in Justice Studies and Master of Social Work from Arizona State University.
-His most recent roles include serving as Clinical Director of TASC and Clinical Lead at Community Bridges Inc. He has a breadth of experience working with adults, adolescents and families in residential and outpatient settings.
+His previous experience includes serving as Clinical Director of TASC and Clinical Lead at Community Bridges Inc. He has a breadth of experience working with adults, adolescents and families in residential and outpatient settings.

 Shawn has worked in the behavioral health field for over 20 years and brings a wealth of personal experience, having sobered up himself in 1988 at the age of 17.
 As one of Scottsdale Providence’s co-founders, he is deeply committed to each client’s success and has extensive experience working in both inpatient and outpatient settings.
 He offers ongoing support and serves as a bridge connecting clients to the larger recovery community – helping clients build relationships that will support them long after they leave treatment.
 He is a staunch believer that anyone suffering from addiction can recover and takes pride in watching people recreate their lives.